FACTBOX-Russia hit with sanctions from around the world after Ukraine invasion | Business

 The European Union, the United States, Britain and others have hit Russia with a wide range of sanctions after its invasion of Ukraine.
 They have also imposed asset freezes, travel bans and other restrictions on numerous Russian individuals including President Vladimir Putin himself.

+The European Union, the United States, Britain and others have hit Russia with a wide range of sanctions after its invasion of Ukraine.

+They have also imposed asset freezes, travel bans and other restrictions on numerous Russian individuals including President Vladimir Putin himself.
 Following is a roundup of some of the broadest sanctions imposed by major economies around the world.
-EUROPEAN UNION

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)